hltcoe/cadet-search-lucene/README.md

 Building
 ---------------
-It requires Java 8 and maven with access to the HLTCOE's maven server (or manually installing the dependencies).
+It requires Java 8 and maven.

 ```bash
 mvn clean package